By Matt Starkey

 - Future Personal Income.
 If you haven’t managed to set aside funds by the time your child is ready for college, how will you fund a college education out of your income while he or she is attending school?
 This may prove difficult, especially if you will be nearing retirement age at the same time.

 With uncertainty surrounding all funding options except savings, it’s important to make personal savings a cornerstone of your college funding program.
 Put time on your side—start your child’s education fund now!
-For more information, visit our website at makinglifecount.com or contact Matt Starkey –email@example.com, (913) 345-1881.
+For help with how education funding fits into your overall plan, schedule a meeting by clicking below, contact Matt Starkey –email@example.com, or call (913) 345-1881.